teamviewer/AD-Connector/README.md

 - Parameter `UseSsoCustomerId`:

-  If set to `true` TeamViewer users will be created having Single Sign-On already activated.
+  If set to `true` TeamViewer users will be created having Single Sign-On (SSO) already activated.
 Therefore a customer ID needs to be specified in the `SsoCustomerId` parameter.
   This parameter cannot be used in conjunction with the `UseDefaultPassword` or `UseGeneratedPassword` parameters.

 - Parameter `SsoCustomerId`:

-  The TeamViewer Single Sign-On customer identifier.
+  The TeamViewer Single Sign-On (SSO) customer identifier.

 - Parameter `UseGeneratedPassword`:

   If set to `true` TeamViewer users will be created with a generated password.
   The users will receive an email for resetting their password.

 - Parameter `TestRun`:

   If set to `true` the synchronization will **not** modify any TeamViewer user resources but instead only log the actions that would have been executed.

 - Parameter `DeactivateUsers`:

   If set to `true` TeamViewer users that are not member of the selected AD group will be disabled.

 - Parameter `RecursiveGroups`: